+PSY 110, General Psychology; CMHL 120, Current Health Issues; and AACS 150, Racism and Sexism in the United States; are to be completed for certification, but may be applied concurrently to fulfill general education requirements.
 PSY 210, Developmental Psychology, may be applied concurrently as a general education elective course.
-Students must apply to the Teacher Certification Concentration after completing 57 credits which include PEAC 150, PEAC 250, PEAC 251, PEAC 252, PEAC 254, and 6-8 credits in PEAK skills courses.
-Students must have a 2.50 GPA in the major and overall to be eligible.
+Students must apply to the Teacher Certification Concentration after completing 57 credits which include PEAC 150, PEAC 250, PEAC 251, PEAC 252, PEAC 254, and 6-8 credits in PEAK skills courses, and students must have a 2.75 GPA in the major and overall.
 Application deadlines are April 1st and November 1st.
 Forms are available in the department office.
-Those seeking certification are required to take the PRAXIS (formerly National Teachers Exam) in physical education content area during their last semester.
+Those seeking certification are required to take the PRAXIS (formerly National Teachers Exam) in physical education or health and physical education content area.